 General Education and Elective Courses

-Our Adult Degree Completion program offers general education and elective courses both online and in classroom.
-Schedules are available per the links below or in the SPS office.
+Our Professional Studies Programs offer general education and elective courses both online and in classroom.
+Schedules are available per the links below or in the Graduate and Professional Studies Admissions office.
 Each course is 3-8 weeks in length.
 Students must register at the designated/published registration times for semester courses.
 Prior term tuition and fee balances must always be current to register for the upcoming semester.

 Books/Materials for these courses can be purchased at the Vanguard bookstore on campus.

 The program is designed for Adult Students who meet one of the following criteria:

 - currently enrolled in a Professional Studies Program, or

 - preparing to enroll and needing general education or electives for one of our Professional Studies Programs.